Lovinity/wwsu/README.md

 ### /directors/get
 Get an array of directors.
 If a username is provided, will filter according to the provided username.
 Otherwise, will return all directors.
  - This endpoint supports sockets, uses the "directors" event, and returns data in the structure defined in the websockets section.
+ - **WARNING:** As of version 5.0.0, this endpoint and its websockets will no longer return "login".
 #### Request
 | key | criteria |
 |--|--|